Wake Forest Career 1961-1968

 This is where things stood when Ed and Jean returned to Wake Forest in the summer of 1961.

-The Baptist missionary Harris Mobley was working in Ghana and it was he who made the connection between the ASP and student Edward Reynolds, who had received excellent education in secondary school and was well-qualified for any American college.
+Baptist missionary Harris Mobley was working in Ghana, and it was he who made the connection between the ASP and African student Edward Reynolds, who had received excellent education in secondary school and was well-qualified for any American college.

-During that year, pressure on the trustees continued.
-In March 1962, the Wake Forest Baptist Church opened its doors in a resolution that stated,
+Pressure on the trustees continued.
+In March 1962, the Wake Forest Baptist Church opened its doors in a resolution that stated:

 “We therefore affirm that our invitations to worship, membership, and to service are addressed to all person without regard to race.”
 The prime mover had been Dr. Allan Easley, who said that the “Christian church cannot in good conscience give religious sanction to this outmoded pattern [segregation].”